 *EH- Eastern Highlands, LVC- Lake Victoria Crescent and Mbale Farmlands, NEDL- North Eastern Dry Lands, NMFS- Northern Mixed Farming System, WMFS- Western Mixed Farming System, SWH- South Western Highlands

-Figure 2: The Fst of different Fusarium isolates from Ugandan common bean agro-ecological zones
+Figure 2.
+The Fst of different Fusarium isolates from Ugandan common bean agro-ecological zones

 The average allele frequency divergence between the isolates from the different agro-ecological zones was 0.003.
 (Table 3).
 The average allele frequency divergence between the North Eastern Dry Land and other agro-ecological zones was 0.225.
 This is 75 times higher compared to the average.
 The result of the principal component analysis revealed that the population of Fusarium species from the different agro-ecological zones in Uganda is admixed, with principal component 1 accounting for 17.9 percent of the variation, while principal component 2 accounted for 14.7% of the variation (Figure 3A).
-The isolates from the different agro-ecological zones are also present in all the axis of the PCA plot.
+The isolates from the different agro-ecological zones were also present in all the axis of the PCA plot.
 The result of population structure analysis revealed that there are 3 optimum populations that can explain the genetic variation among the Fusarium species isolates (Figure 3B).
-The result of admixture analysis revealed that the different genetic populations of Fusarium species are admixed and have a shared ancestry (Figure 3C).
-A pairwise comparison of genetic distance and similarity coefficients between different agro-ecological zones was 0 and 1, respectively, for all the agro-ecological zones.
+The result of admixture analysis revealed that the different genetic populations of Fusarium species were admixed and have a shared ancestry (Figure 3C).
+A pairwise comparison of genetic distance and similarity coefficients between different agro-ecological zones were 0 and 1, respectively, for all the agro-ecological zones.

-Table 3: Pairwise allele frequency divergence among different agro-ecological zones
+Table 3.
+Pairwise allele frequency divergence among different agro-ecological zones